Why preventr

 devtools::install_github("martingmayer/preventr")

-# Very basic example; see function documentation for many more examples
+# Very basic example; see function documentation for much more detail and

 #